 - Follow the links below for the Recreation Department's Reopening and Safety Plans:

 Parks and Playgrounds

-- Starting Monday, June 8th, the City has begun reopening parks and playgrounds.
-Once barriers such as caution tape, signs, or fencing are removed, the space will be inspected and then open for public use.
+- The City has reopened parks and playgrounds.
 Please note, that the playground equipment is not being cleaned or disinfected.
 Residents are reminded that they must follow the Provincial Health Officer Order’s and are encouraged to exercise caution when using Parks and tot lots.
 Continue to follow Provincial Health guidelines to prevent the spread of COVID-19 by:

 - Staying home if you feel unwell